 When an Identification, Placement, and Review Committee (IPRC) identifies a student as an exceptional pupil, the principal must ensure that an Individual Education Plan (IEP) for that student is developed and maintained.
 An IEP must be developed with input from the parent(s)/guardian(s) and from the student if he or she is sixteen years of age or older.
 An IEP must be developed within thirty days of the placement of an exceptional pupil in a particular program.
 The parents/guardian(s) must be provided with a copy; the student must also be given a copy if he or she is sixteen years of age or older.
 An IEP may also be prepared for students who require accommodations, program modifications and/or alternative programs, but who have not been identified as exceptional by an IPRC.

 It is anticipated that, with appropriate special education programs and/or services, many students with special needs (whether formally identified or not), will be able to achieve the grade-level learning expectations of the provincial curriculum.
 The IEP will document any accommodations that are considered to be necessary for each exceptional pupil to succeed.
 Some students may require modifications to the learning expectations of the provincial curriculum in keeping with their special needs.
 Such students may be provided with modified expectations.
 A small number of students may require alternative expectations in order to succeed.
 Alternative expectations are those that are not derived from the expectations set out in ministry curriculum policy documents.
-Further guidance on curriculum adaptation and modification for exceptional pupils can be found in Ontario Secondary Schools, Grades 9 to 12 and in Program Planning and Assessment, Grades 9 to 12.
+Further guidance on curriculum adaptation and modification for exceptional pupils can be found in Ontario Secondary Schools, Grades 9 to 12.